Germany sees political controversy over refugees | DW | 12.08.2020

 Read more: Coronavirus crisis hampering Mediterranean migrant rescues

-But before his visit ended, Laschet — who does indeed have ambitions to take over from Merkel as head of the CDU — acknowledged that he was witnessing a "cry of the desperate."
+But before his visit ended, Laschet — who does indeed have ambitions to take over from Merkel as chancellor — acknowledged that he was witnessing a "cry of the desperate."

 The Moria camp is designed for just under 3,000 refugees, but according to the latest information, between 14,000 and 17,000 people live there and in unofficial camps around it.
 Violence between members of different nationalities and disputes with the local population have become recurrent.